University-Level Visits

 • Any time you plan to visit Sedgwick Reserve as part of an approved class application

-• You may submit your first reservation at the same time as your application
+• You may submit your first visit request at the same time as your application

 Hours of Operation